-Xanax itself can be addictive to many people, so when used in combination with alcohol, a person’s chance of becoming addicted to the combination increases dramatically.
-This combination can even cause overdoses and fatalities.
+Xanax can be addictive to many people, so when used with alcohol, a person’s chance of becoming addicted to the combination increases dramatically.
+In addition, this combination can even cause overdoses and fatalities.
 For these reasons, it is best to avoid mixing Xanax and alcohol completely.

-However, if you find yourself in a situation where you think you may have an addiction to mixing Xanax and alcohol, it is important to get the proper information and helpful guidance on how to safely stop mixing these two substances.
-Please read on for more information concerning the side effects of mixing Xanax and alcohol, the dangerous consequences, and more.
+However, suppose you find yourself in a situation where you think you may have an addiction to mixing Xanax and alcohol.
+In that case, getting the correct information and helpful guidance on how to safely stop mixing these two substances is important.
+Please read more about the side effects of mixing Xanax and alcohol, the dangerous consequences, and more.

 Taking Xanax and alcohol has become somewhat of a popular cocktail.
-Both of the substances increase the effects of the other and so the user feels a more extreme sensation.
+Both substances increase the effects of the other, so the user feels a more extreme sensation.
 However, both of these substances also suppress your central nervous system and your respiratory system.
 This can lead to comas, overdoses, or even death.

 One of the biggest side effects of mixing Xanax and alcohol is the depressant aspect of their effects.
-Both are depressants, which means that they slow down things happening in the body.
+Both are depressants that slow down things happening in the body.
 Your heart rate decreases, your reflexes get slower, breathing becomes shallower, your motor skills slow, and so on.

 Thus, when they are combined, they can slow down the body’s functions to a damaging or fatal point.

-Both Xanax and alcohol are broken down by your liver, so when you take both at once, your liver has to work even harder than it normally does to break down the substances.
-This also means that it takes longer for your body to get rid of the extra substances, which means toxic quantities of alcohol and Xanax can build up in your body causing an overdose.
+Your liver breaks down Xanax and alcohol, so when you take both at once, your liver has to work harder than it normally does to break down the substances.
+Unfortunately, this also means that it takes longer for your body to get rid of the different substances, which means toxic quantities of alcohol and Xanax can build up in your body, causing an overdose.

-Another common side effect of combining Xanax and alcohol is something called exaggerated sedation, which is when you are so intoxicated by these substances that you can easily lose consciousness, stop breathing, and die.
+Another common side effect of combining Xanax and alcohol is exaggerated sedation, when you are so intoxicated by these substances that you can easily lose consciousness, stop breathing, and die.

-Risks & Dangers Of Mixing Xanax And Alcohol
+Risks & Dangers of Mixing Xanax With Alcohol

-Low doses of Xanax with small amounts of alcohol are generally considered to not have the potential for intense with severe reactions.
-However, the highest dose of Xanax and more alcohol consumed the higher the risk is for a severe or dangerous interaction.
+Low doses of Xanax with small amounts of alcohol are generally considered not to have the potential for intense with severe reactions.
+However, the higher the dose of Xanax and the more alcohol consumed, the higher the risk is for a severe or dangerous interaction.

 Another danger of mixing Xanax and alcohol is the inconsistencies of reactions.
-Some people may take a low dose of Xanax and have half of a drink and have a severe life-threatening reaction.
+Some people may take a low dose of Xanax, have half of a drink, and have a severe life-threatening reaction.
 Other people may be able to have 10 drinks and a high dose of Xanax and not have any reaction at all.
-You may be able to have 10 drinks and a high dose of Xanax one day but try to get another time and you could have a life-threatening reaction.
+You may be able to have 10 drinks and a high dose of Xanax one day but try to get another time, and you could have a life-threatening reaction.

-Another danger of mixing Xanax and alcohol is the way that the liver metabolizes both of the substances.
-The liver metabolizes both Xanax and alcohol at different rates and prioritizes the metabolization of alcohol first.
-This means that a toxic amount of Xanax can build up in the bloodstream very quickly because it is not being processed by the liver and disposed of.
+Another danger of mixing Xanax and alcohol is how the liver metabolizes both substances.
+The liver metabolizes Xanax and alcohol at different rates and prioritizes the metabolization of alcohol first.
+This means that a toxic amount of Xanax can quickly build up in the bloodstream because it is not being processed by the liver and disposed of.

-Some symptoms of mixing alcohol and Xanax to the point where they are having an interaction are as follows.
+Some symptoms of mixing alcohol and Xanax are:

 - Feeling like you are in an overly relaxed state, reduced anxiety